Goodbye, Michael: Production

 The writers had gone through different scenarios on how Michael would leave with one suggestion being that he was fired due to a business mistake.
 They ultimately decided that ending would not be "as much fun for the viewers".
 According to Daniels, the cast members became "very emotional" while filming on set and would often be "sadder than their characters were supposed to be".
 Andy Buckley confirmed filming a scene saying goodbye to Michael as David Wallace; however, these scenes were deleted from the network airing.
 When the episode re-aired three weeks later, it was split into two parts, and Wallace's scene was inserted into the first part.
 Steve Carell finished filming his final scenes for "Goodbye, Michael" on March 4, 2011.
 As a goodbye gift, Carell was given a hockey jersey with the #1—his number on the call sheet.
 After Carell's departure the number was no longer used.
 The episode ran for an extended 50 minutes instead of the usual 30 minutes.
 The episode marks the first extended episode since the third season penultimate episode, "Beach Games".
 Greg Daniels stated in an interview with Entertainment Weekly that due to Ferrell's performance and Michael's goodbyes, the episode "ended up being real long".
 NBC Entertainment Chairman Robert Greenblatt allowed Daniels to "do whatever is best [...] to give Steve [Carell] the proper goodbye.

-In May 2018, Fischer revealed via Instagram what Pam and Michael said in their farewell scene.
-"That was me talking to Steve [Carell].
+The scene with Pam at the movie theater was filmed on-location at the Fox Theater Pomona in Pomona, California, and the airport scene was filmed at LA/Ontario International Airport in Ontario, California, depicted in the episode as Wilkes-Barre/Scranton International Airport.
+In May 2018, Fischer revealed via Instagram what Pam and Michael said in their farewell scene at the airport: "That was me talking to Steve [Carell].
 I told him all the ways I was going to miss him when he left our show.
 Those were real tears and a real goodbye."

-During production, a scene involving Michael and Stanley was cut.
-In the scene, Michael attempts to do one last crossword with Stanley "as brothers", but Stanley refuses.
-Michael insists, however, and ends up making him drop the book, only to reveal that the crossword book was in fact filled with ecchi manga.
-Defending himself, Stanley simply says "It's called hentai.
-And it's art."
-The scene has since evolved into an Internet meme, possibly due to Stanley's calm response to the incident.